 We left there with no carpet but with a story to keep and remember.
 It’s never about things, but about people.
 And we all have a story to tell, sometimes we need someone to listen to it…

 Managed to snap this photograph inside Le Sacre Coeur basilica, just before I was told off with a desperate wave of a lantern in front of my eyes (it’s not like every single person in that place didn’t have a camera or a phone they were taking pictures of , but the poor man had to do his job).

 On our way home, exhausted and excited about things to come, I looked out the window and smiled.
-I almost felt I should make a wish at the sight of this.
-Soon after, I feel asleep, because that’s what I do on the roads. :)
+I almost felt I should make a wish at the sight of the sky.
+Soon after, I feel asleep, because that’s what I do on the roads.